-On this trip to Busan, I wanted to spend some time outside of the city and exploring a little more of the southern region of South Korea.
-I’d gotten a taste of the rural Jeollanam region when I first visited Gwangju on a whim, so this time around I headed to Suncheon 순천 and found it a serene escape from busy Busan – here’s my guide on things to do in Suncheon if you only have a weekend to spare, and how to get around on public transport in Suncheon for budget or solo travellers.
+On this trip to Busan, I wanted to spend some time outside of the city and explore a little more of the rural Jeollanam region in the southern region of South Korea.
+I visited Gwangju a few years back on a whim – this time around I headed to Suncheon 순천 and found it a serene escape from busy Busan.
+Here’s my guide on things to do in Suncheon if you only have a weekend to spare, and how to get around on public transport in Suncheon for budget travellers.

 Why visit Suncheon?

 I picked Suncheon as my base to explore the southern coastal region of Korea – it’s kinda in the middle of the country and about 3 hours away from Busan and easy to access by both bus and train (more below).
 Suncheon has both awe-inspiring natural wonders as well as some interesting historical and cultural sights so you get a good mix of culture and nature.

 An unexpected bonus: I must have visited during a special period or at an off-peak time because many of my ticket prices were actually discounted from the listed prices online~

 I could probably have spent an additional day or two here to really see all the sights or check out the city itself.
 I might have been able to cover more ground if I drove instead of taking the bus, but ultimately I think I managed to see the major highlights of the area in 3 days and enjoyed my short time here.